nickeblewis/nicklewis-blog-astro/src/pages/posts/farnborough-photowalk-20211127.md

 > This is all that remains of the Sea Plane Tank; the building originally housed the end of a quarter mile long water tank, approximately 2 meters deep by 2 meters wide.
 A vestigial ‘stub’ of the tank – since filled in – can still be seen but the Business Park development has now replaced rest.
 The tank was once fully enclosed; accurate scale models of sea and float plane hulls were lowered from a moving test carriage above the tank in very carefully controlled experiments designed study their behaviour in varying water surface conditions, speeds and angles.
 Land based aircraft ditching characteristics were also extensively tested in order to assess performance and buoyance in the event of an emergency landing on water.

+I will talk a little bit about some of the key principles in photographic composition, such as perspective, lead-in lines and the "rule of thirds".
+Tools that help improve your photography a great deal.
 ## Building Q121

 <img src="/_DSC7890.jpg" alt="Wind tunnel" width="100%">

 > Construction of the building began in 1931 and was completed in 1935; at the time it was one of if not the largest wind tunnels in the World.
 Q121 is usually referred to as the ’24 foot wind tunnel,’ it was originally designed to create a cylinder of high quality precisely controlled air flow 24 feet in diameter.
 This was created by 30 foot diameter a six bladed fan, each blade made from laminated mahogany.
 Q121 was in operation until 1994 and is a Grade 1 listed building.

+Sometimes it's all about the angle and the light, that can lift an image and make it really stand out.

  ## Building Q134